microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

 The procedure for finding the best match has the following steps:
 - Locate the images in the catalogue and get their feature vectors.
 - Locate the new image and get its feature vector.
 - Find out which image or set of images from the catalog has the smallest "distance" from the new image.
 There are a number of ways to calculate this distance.
-A simple one is the Euclidean distance, that we'll show in this sample.
+A simple one is the Euclidean distance, which we use in this sample.

 In this sample, our intial catalog consists a set of pictures of fish and helicopters.

 First, create a dataframe with the locations of these images:

 ```R